mrspeaker/moncroffe/README.md

 ## Bugz

+> client

 - Can add block in position currently standing
 - Hit head slide down (and can get stuck in block)
 - Camera goes through block when close, looking on angle
 - Block & face selection wrong when close to blocks
 - Bullet gets stuck when firing close to block

+> server

+- Refresh loses session info
+- Background tab accumulates pumpkins
+- Block add/remove not synced

+> other

 - VR head tracking doesn't aim gun
-- Should walk in direction looking
+- VR Should walk in direction looking
-- Move world logic from main to worldscreen

 ## Needs

-- Freedy meshing.
+- Greedy meshing.
 Currently had basic face-culling only.
 - Block-based lighting
 - Shift-walk for overhang picking
 - Camera pitch/yaw not same as minecraft when looking up/down

-- Seeded random for block types
+## Would be cool

+- Create levels that others can play
+- Some indestructible/special blocks
+- Choose "just you" or "everyone" for add/remove blocks
+  - make tunnels just for you, baracades against everyone etc

 ## Cube geometry notes